AppointmentGuru/AppointmentGuru-Website/help/updating-your-signature.md

 layout: page
 title: Use your email signature to let your Clients know about AppointmentGuru
 permalink: /help/updating-your-signature/
-description: Add a link in your signature to your booking page
+description: Add a link in your signature to your website
 keywords: signature, booking page
 ---